 5. Green vegetables:

-They are an excellent source of vitamins A and C, iron, and dietary calcium.
+They are an excellent source of vitamins and minerals.
 Green veggies are also low in calories and rich in heart-healthy antioxidants, which help in losing post-pregnancy weight.
 Leafy greens such as spinach, broccoli, and Swiss chard contain abundant amounts of vitamin A that are good for you and your baby.
 Eat more of these leafy greens, beans, pointed gourd (parwal), apple gourd (tinda), lotus stem, and other such seasonal veggies.

 6. Brown rice:

 You may be thinking of cutting down the carbs to lose weight.
 But drastic changes in your weight can affect your milk production and make you feel sluggish.
-Choose whole grain carbs such as brown rice to boost your energy levels.
-They provide the you and your little ones with calories.
+Choose whole grains such as brown rice to boost your energy levels.
+They provide you and your little one with calories.

 A great choice to meet your daily nutrient requirements post pregnancy, blueberries are filled with the right amounts of vitamins and minerals.
 Moreover, they offer healthy carbs which raise your energy levels.

 Citrus fruits such as oranges provide you with vitamin C, which you need in abundance when breastfeeding.
 You can have either the fruit or the juice.
 Calcium fortified drinks will benefit you.